Rajan7860/Mini-Project/README.md

 # Mini Project : Amazon.com clone

-Hello fks, In this repo we are building clone of Amazon.com using HTML, CSS and JavaScript only :/
+Hello folks, In this repo we are building clone of Amazon.com using HTML, CSS and JavaScript only :/

 Team members: